Need to know

 Not all robot vacuums are the magic household helpers we think they are

 And they're not cheap.
-The robot vacuums in our latest review range in price from less than $300 up to close to $3000 for bots with fancy features such as automatic self-emptying function, allergen filters and smart room mapping.
+The robot vacuums in our latest review range in price from less than $300 up to almost $3000 for bots with fancy features such as automatic self-emptying function, allergen filters and smart room mapping.

 In our expert testing, each model is assessed and given a score for carpet cleaning, hard floors, corners and edges, pet hair and other key criteria, including how easy their app is to use and how easy the dirt receptacle is to empty.